-Yoav Z. Chelouche has served as a director since April 2016, as a member of the Nomination Committee since January 2018, and as a chairman and member of our Audit Committee since May 2017.
+Yoav Z. Chelouche has served as a director since April 2016, as a member of the CGN Committee since January 2018, and as the Chair and member of our Audit Committee since May 2017.
 Mr. Chelouche is classified by the Board of Directors as an audit committee financial expert under applicable SEC rules.
-Mr. Chelouche serves as Managing Partner of Aviv Ventures since Aviv's inception in 2001.
+Mr. Chelouche serves as Managing Partner of Aviv Ventures since its inception in 2001.
 Between 1995 and 2001, Mr. Chelouche served as President & CEO of Scitex Corp.
 Until 2015, Mr. Chelouche was co-chairman of Israel Advanced Technology Industries.
-Mr. Chelouche currently serves on the Board of Directors of Checkpoint Software Technologies and the Tel-Aviv Stock Exchange.
-Mr. Chelouche is currently a board member of Aviv's portfolio companies: MGVS, Briefcam, ScaleMP and Optimal Test.
-Mr. Chelouche also previously served as Chairman of several public companies.
-Mr. Chelouche holds a B.A. degree in economics and statistics from Tel-Aviv University and an MBA degree from INSEAD, Fontainebleau, France.
+Mr. Chelouche currently serves on the Board of Directors of the following publicly listed companies: Check Point Software Technologies, Ltd., the Tel-Aviv Stock Exchange, Ltd. and Malam-Team Ltd. Mr. Chelouche also previously served as Chairman and/or director of several public companies, including Shufersal Ltd. Mr. Chelouche holds a B.A. degree in economics and statistics from Tel-Aviv University and an MBA degree from INSEAD, Fontainebleau, France.

-Iris Avner has served as a director since June 2016 (until November 2016 as an external director, within the meaning of the Israeli Companies Law), and has served as a member of the Audit Committee since June 2016.
+Iris Avner has served as a director since June 2016 (until November 2016 as an external director, within the meaning of the Companies Law), and has served as a member of the Audit Committee since June 2016.
 Ms. Avner served as a member of the Compensation Committee from June 2016 until October 2019.
 Ms. Avner is classified by the Board of Directors as an audit committee financial expert under applicable SEC rules.
 Ms. Avner serves as Chief Executive Officer of Nika Holdings, Ltd. From 2008 to 2015, Ms. Avner served as Managing Partner of Mustang Mezzanine Fund, L.P. and served on Mustang's board of directors from 2014 until 2015.
 From 1996 until 2008, Ms. Avner served as Chief Executive Officer of Mizrahi Tefahot Capital Markets Ltd. and from 1996 until 2005, served as Senior Credit Officer & Deputy CEO of Mizrahi Tefahot Bank.
-In addition, from 1997 until 2002, Ms. Avner served as Assistant Professor and external lecturer in the Executive MBA Program in Tel Aviv University.
+In addition, from 1997 until 2002, Ms. Avner served as Assistant Professor and external lecturer in the Executive MBA Program at Tel Aviv University.
 From 1988 until 1996, Ms. Avner held various positions at Israeli Discount Bank including Senior Credit Officer and Senior Economist.
 Ms. Avner has served as a member of the board of directors of Israel Discount Bank since March 2018 and Amir Marketing and Investments in Agriculture since May 2017.
-Ms. Avner has served as a member of the board of directors of Brand Industries from August 2016 until August 2019.
+Ms. Avner has served as a member of the board of directors of Rotshtein Real Estate since August 2016.
 Ms. Avner previously served on several boards and board committees in Israel and abroad, both as director and chairperson.
 Ms. Avner holds a B.A. degree in accounting and economics from the Hebrew University of Jerusalem and an MBA degree from Tel Aviv University.